 You know the routine.
 You work hard on a project, positive it's going well, and you'll get recognition for a job well done.
 Something happens, and it's not good.
 You miss a deadline, your boss got bashed by his boss, and as they say, manure runs downhill.
 This time, though, it's a co-worker who has gotten the booby prize, and she's taking it hard.

 What can you say, particularly if you know her work really wasn't the best she could've done?
 Be honest - but not blunt.
 You won't be doing her a favor by adding to the general piling-on she's experiencing.
-Point out something good she did - her dedication, her creativity, her unfailing work ethic.
-In other words, before you go in with the vinegar, add a little sugar to it to make it more palatable.
+Point out something good she did, like her dedication, her creativity, or her unfailing work ethic.
+In other words, before you go in with the vinegar, add a little honey to it to make it more palatable.

 Fellow employees will take a difficult truth a little more easily if they think it's coming from someone interested in their welfare.
-Your co-worker may be competition for you, but not everything in the world is about winning.
+Your co-worker may be competition for you, in some sense, but not everything in the world is about winning.

 Sometimes it's just about being human.
 Give her your honest appraisal, but don't forget to tell her what she's doing right.
 No one becomes horrible overnight.
 Don't add to her low self-esteem by beating her up.
 Guaranteed she's probably doing a good job of that herself.
-What she could use, or what everyone in your group could do with, is some encouraging words for co-workers.
+What she could use, or what everyone in your group could do with, is some encouraging words from those around her.

 Not every source of pain or hurt for an employee is an issue with their job.
 Sometimes the trials and travails of everyday life just slosh over into the work sphere.